 Coming soon after that will be The Order 1886.
 We haven't been given a chance to play this for ourselves yet but it looks pretty impressive.
 It's a single-player only story-driven, third-person actions adventure in a steampunk Victorian London.
 Head over to http://theorder1886.eu.playstation.com for more details.

 BEST FOR YOU? – It's still early days, Titanfall has been a big hit on Xbox One, but we still think that multi-format games will dominate this console generation, and PS4 has the edge in head-to-head comparisons

 XBOX ONE VS PS4 - STOCK AND AVAILABILITY

-Stock of the PS4 is fluctuating badly.
-Some days you can pick up a console with only a few days for delivery, while at the time of writing Amazon isn't delivering any standalone consoles until late March.
+Stock of the PS4 is still fluctuating.
+Most days you can pick up a console for immediate delivery, but others in seems in short supply.
 Buying a console in a pack with a game is easier, and you have to have something to play on it, but you might not be able to find the game you want bundled.